Incorporating Holistic Nutrition for Variety & Balance

 Are Holistic Nutrition Professionals Certified?

-Despite the increase in holistic nutritionists job openings (according to the US Bureau of Labor Statistics), there are no state-regulated minimum education requirements for holistic nutritionists, but that certainly doesn’t mean that they aren’t qualified.
+Despite the increase in certified nutritional therapy practitioner job openings (according to the US Bureau of Labor Statistics), there are no state-regulated minimum education requirements for holistic nutritionists, but that certainly doesn’t mean that they aren’t qualified.

 In fact, a holistic nutritionist with a certification from a vetted institution will generally be more qualified and educated on the subject of nutrition than your general practitioner.
 You’ll also get a lot more one-on-one time, a rarity in today’s modern medical establishment.